rbowsley/lamplighthelp/source/16-11-2_Setting_Up_Gmail_With_Two_Factor_Authentication.markdown

 When using 2 factor authentication, you don’t enter your Gmail password into Lamplight.
 Instead you ask Google to generate a unique password key, just for Lamplight.

 - In Gmail, select the menu icon in the top right (9 small dots).
 - Select the 'Account' option from the drop-down menu.

 ![Google Account](16.11.2a.png)

 - Choose ‘Security’ from the left-hand menu.
 - You’ll see a section titled ‘Signing into Google’.
 In this section, select ‘App passwords’.
-- Gmail will ask you to confirm your password, and will take you to a screen to generate a password.
+- Gmail will ask you to confirm your password and will take you to a screen to generate a new password.

 ![Google Password Box](16.11.2b.png)